Mean Perplexity Is Lying to You

 Llama-4-Scout RAM (192 GB) 7.359 7.691

-On Qwen3-30B-A3B, the gap is subtle but consequential: RAM at 16 GB has mean 8.930 (appears worse than v1’s 8.924) but median 8.971 (actually better than v1’s 8.974), at 2.6% smaller size.
-The conclusion flips depending on which metric you read.
+On Qwen3-30B-A3B, the gap is subtle but it matters.
+RAM at 16 GB has mean 8.930 (looks worse than v1's 8.924) but median 8.971 (actually better than v1's 8.974) at 2.6% smaller size.
+Your conclusion flips depending on which metric you read.

 What to Report Instead